 There are 19 airports in Belize.
 Apart from the international airport at Laydville near Belize city, all other facilities are small airports with limited facilities.
 The 6 busiest airports in Belize are:

 Philip S.W.
-Goldson Intl Airport (Ladyville, 10 miles from Belize City, Belize)
+Goldson International Airport (Ladyville, airport code MZBZ, 10 miles from Belize City, Belize).